-Among the wide variety of xenolithic clasts recovered from the Alamahta Sitta polymict ureilite fall is the 177.1 g inclusion MS-MU-036.
+Among the wide variety of xenolithic clasts recovered from the Almahata Sitta polymict ureilite fall is the 177.1 g inclusion MS-MU-036.
 This inclusion was analyzed at the

 It is noteworthy that these two enstatite achondrite inclusions have also been compared to Itqiy (Bischoff et al., 2016), which itself has been compared to a number of other anomalous metal-rich, enstatite achondrite-related meteorites.
-In particular, metal in Mount Egerton and in the anomalous iron meteorite Horse Creek (and LEW 85369) has been described as being compositionally similar (i.e., having complementary HSE patterns in metal) to metal in the anomalous enstatite achondrite NWA 2526, which like Itqiy is a partial melt residue after ~20% partial melt extraction (Keil and Bischoff, 2008; Humayun et al., 2009; M. Humayun, 2010).
+In particular, metal in Mount Egerton and in the anomalous iron meteorite Horse Creek (as well as the anomalous irons LEW 85369, LEW 88055, and LEW 88631) has been described as being compositionally similar (i.e., having complementary HSE patterns in metal) to metal in the anomalous enstatite achondrite NWA 2526, which like Itqiy is a partial melt residue after ~20% partial melt extraction (Keil and Bischoff, 2008; Humayun et al., 2009; M. Humayun, 2010).
 These meteorites might have a common origin on an enstatite parent body unique from the Shallowater, EH, EL, and main-group aubrite parent bodies (Keil and Bischoff, 2008).
-Continued studies of these meteorites could help resolve potential genetic links among them.

 sulfide-metal assemblage in a fine-grained ureilitic fragment: MS-158, -166

-the first known plagioclase-bearing olivineaugite ureilite lithology: MS-MU-012
+the first known plagioclase-bearing olivineorthopyroxeneaugite ureilite lithology: MS-MU-012 (Goodrich et al., 2022)

 Thanks to Stephan Decker's Meteorite Shop and Museum for providing specimens of this special meteorite and many of its xenolithic inclusions to the scientific and collector communities.
 The photo of MS-MU-036 shown above is a 0.24 g partial slice.
 The photo below highlights the high metal content in this enstatite achondrite, exhibiting a textural similarity to the EH7-an Itqiy (compare to Itqiy photo here).